 Firstly, managing a team of people with different linguistic and cultural backgrounds is a challenge.
 And it’s especially tricky in a remote context.
 So it’s important for companies to develop a remote work strategy that builds cohesion and minimizes the room for misunderstanding.

-Our advice: when it comes to remote hiring, onboarding is everything.
+Our advice: when it comes to remote hiring international employees, onboarding is everything.
 Make sure that all new employees feel welcome from the beginning.
 There should also be a clear communication policy that outlines procedures for handling issues.

 Finally, companies should provide virtual team-building opportunities, incentive schemes and even culturally sensitive gamification.
 These steps overcome barriers and foster engagement and belonging.